Vegan Ravioli with Mushrooms and Asparagus Cream Sauce

 A plate of vegan mushroom ravioli.

-Key Ingredients
+Key Ingredients and Substitutions

 Ingredients for vegan ravioli with labels.

-• 00 flour: Commonly used in Italian pasta and pizza dough recipes, this is the most finely ground version of wheat flour you can find.
+• 00 Flour – Commonly used in Italian pasta and pizza dough recipes, this is the most finely ground version of wheat flour you can find.
 It creates a softer, more supple dough that’s still substantial and toothsome.

-• Aquafaba: Otherwise known as chickpea brine, this is the liquid you’ll find in a can of beans.
+• Aquafaba – Otherwise known as chickpea brine, this is the liquid you’ll find in a can of beans.
 You’ll need two cans to have enough aquafaba for this recipe, with a little bit leftover.

-• Vegan cream cheese: Whether it’s made from nuts, soy, or coconut, there’s a schmear out there for everyone!
+• Vegan Cream Cheese – Whether it’s made from nuts, soy, or coconut, there’s a schmear out there for everyone!
 Use your favorite brand or homemade alternative.

-• Silken tofu: You’d never know there’s high-protein tofu making the sauce so creamy.
+• Silken Tofu – You’d never know there’s high-protein tofu making the sauce so creamy.
 Aseptic silken tofu is best for blending perfectly smooth for this application.

-• Tahini: This silky-smooth sesame paste adds richness and body instead of relying on butter or cream.
+• Tahini – This silky-smooth sesame paste adds richness and body instead of relying on butter or cream.

-• Pine nuts: Add a crunchy contrast for textural satisfaction with a handful of toasted pine nuts.
+• Pine Nuts – Add a crunchy contrast for textural satisfaction with a handful of toasted pine nuts.
 These can be a bit pricey, so you could always use slivered almonds as a more affordable alternative.

 How To Make Vegan Ravioli

-To make this recipe, you’ll need a little experience on using a pasta machine or attachment.
 Making ravioli takes some practice, but it’s not difficult once you get the hang of it!
 Follow these steps to make this delicious ravioli dish.

-Step One: Prep Your Pasta Dough
+Step 1: Prep Your Pasta Dough

-Add your flour, turmeric and salt to bowl.
+Add your flour, turmeric and salt to the bowl.
 Form a well in the center and add in your aquafaba, using a fork to combine it.
 Transfer to a floured work surface and knead until the dough is supple and forms a ball.
 Use some of the reserved aquafaba if you find your dough to still be a little dry and flaky.

 This should take about 5 minutes.
 Cover the bowl with a damp kitchen towel and allow to rest for about 30 minutes.

-Step Two: Prep Your Mushrooms
+Step 2: Prep Your Mushrooms

 Add your chopped mushrooms to a preheated and oiled sauté pan.
 Fry until golden.
 Add your garlic and thyme and cook until fragrant.
 Add in the vegan cream cheese and zest, and gently stir to combine.
 Allow the mixture to completely cool before filling your ravioli.

-Step Three: Prep Your Asparagus Cream
+Step 3: Prep Your Asparagus Cream

-Step Four: Roll Out Your Pasta Dough
+Step 4: Roll Out Your Pasta Dough

 Once your pasta has rested, prepare your workspace.
 Lightly flour your countertop.
 Cut the ball of dough into quarters.